 I remember numerous occasions where animals tried to scavenge their food from garbage piles.
 On one side was a rat.
 A few feet away were a cat and a dog.
-On the opposite side there was, sometimes, a little child who usually picked out a banana peel and scraped it to get his food.
+On the opposite side was a little child who picked out a banana peel and scraped it to get his food.

 A Valley of Tears

 Growing up, I also heard numerous stories of child abuse.
 A child, who was no more than ten years old, would work in a glass factory, carrying molten glass with nothing more than thin pieces of cloth to shield his tender hands.
 After a whole day’s work, he would take home 20 Rupees, which is the equivalent of 40 cents.
 When he went home with the money, the child’s father would beat him, take the money away, and use it to get drunk.
 The child then went to sleep sucking his thumb—ready to go to work the next day.

 Stories like this are the daily experience of many millions of people.
 The Bible calls this earth “the Valley of Tears”, and the history of mankind is a constant treadmill of hunger, pain, sorrow and abuse.
 All of this has been because of sin.
 More often than not, this abuse has been perpetrated by the rich and more powerful.

 Sometimes people have looked to a powerful leader with the hope that he will lead and deliver them.
 But far too often, these leaders have used their power to further abuse the poor so that they and their families can live in wantonness and excess.
 And when the “populace” revolt against this abuse, they are often murdered by the security forces of the very ones who should protect them.

 One of the most jubilant promises in the Bible is that this state of affairs will not continue forever